AFriendlyIrin/FFX-Info/docs/rng/damage-crit-escape-icv.md

 1. TOC
 {:toc}

-## Damage
+## Damage Variance

 ### Mechanics
 There are multiple formulas the game uses to calculate damage (including healing) using both the user's and the target's stats.
 Some damage formulas don't use stats at all, for example the ones used for damaging Items and Rikku Mixes, and some damage formulas don't take RNG into account (despite still advancing it), for example the one used to calculate healing from Items.

 ### Formula
-Before doing any damage calculation the game advances damage RNG and after calculating the base damage value, it uses the RNG value to determine the exact amount of damage to deal:
+Before doing any damage calculation the game advances damage RNG and after calculating the base damage value (the damage that would be dealt if there was no damage variance), it uses the RNG value to determine the exact amount of damage to deal:
 ```
 damage rng = rng value MOD 31
 damage roll = damage rng + 240